Pregnancy problems

 It's difficult to prevent miscarriages in cats as this can happen to any cat.
 Nevertheless, there are certain precautions that can help make sure everything is in order and that our cat has very low chanced of having a miscarriage.

 Firstly, if you don't intend on professionally breeding your cat, perhaps you can consider having her spayed to protect her against unwanted future pregnancies.
-Spaying your female cat will also have other advantages such as decreasing certain infections and the elimination of certain behaviour when she is in heat.
+Spaying your female cat will also have other advantages such as decreasing certain infections and the elimination of certain behavior when she is in heat.

-Learn more about spaying a pregnant cat on our article is it safe to spay a pregnant cat?.
+Learn more about spaying a pregnant cat on our article is it safe to spay a pregnant cat?

 On the other hand, if you do intend to professionally and responsibly breed you cat, consult your vet for a check-up prior to mating.
 You should also make sure that your cat has followed her vaccination and deworming schedule, as it will help her have a healthy pregnancy.
 It's important to note that vaccinating your cat during her pregnancy can put the life of herself and her babies in danger.
 So make sure to do that before mating.